 - Roofs – examine your ceilings for signs of a leaky roof.
 Sometimes you can’t see signs of leakage from inside the house, though, until the problem has gotten pretty bad.
 If you’re not sure how to inspect your roof, hire a professional to get up on the roof and inspect it for you.
 Here is more information on how to deal with a ceiling water leak or a skylight leak.

 - Bathrooms – check for adequate ventilation, especially when showering.
 If the room gets really steamy when you shower, turn on an exhaust fan or open a window a little.
 Leave the fan on or window open for 30 minutes afterward to help remove the moisture and humidity.
 If you don’t have an exhaust fan in the bathroom, you may need to install one.
-Here is more information on preventing bathroom mold.
+Here is more information on bathroom mold prevention.

 - Basement – try the sniff test.
 Is there a musty odor in the basement?
 If so, there may be mold present.
 If the basement feels or smells damp or musty, purchase a dehumidifier.
 Follow this link to learn about waterproofing a basement.